uoregon-libraries/rais-image-server/README.md

   uolibraries/rais
 ```

-On the first run, there will be a large download to get the container, but
+On the first run, there will be a large download to get the image, but
 after that it will be cached locally.

 Note that the environmental variables are optional, though IIIFURL will almost